 Right of private sector employee to strike

-Verified 28 July 2023 - Legal and Administrative Information Directorate (Prime Minister)
+Verified 03 February 2025 - Directorate for Legal and Administrative Information (Prime Minister)

 In order to express collective occupational demands, employees have the right to strike.
-How do I use this right?
-Can the strike be abusive?
-Should the employee inform his employer?
-Do you have to give notice before you use the right to strike?
+What are the conditions and general rules to know to use this right?
 We're doing an update on the regulations.

 The strike is a collective and concerted cessation of work in support of occupational demands.

-The strike must therefore bring together the following 3 conditions:
+The strike must therefore bring the 3 following conditions :

 Warning

 An action which does not meet the definition of a strike may be described as a movement unlawful.
 In this case, the employee is not protected by the right to strike.
-He's at risk a disciplinary sanction and can be fired.
+He's in danger of a disciplinary sanction and can be fired.

 To qualify as a strike, the movement must be followed by at least 2 employees.